dirkca/Spacelab/README.txt

 Add the spacelab folder to your mahara as below.
 It is required for the theme to fully function as a responsive theme.
-Everything else goes into htdocs/theme/cyborg
+Everything else goes into htdocs/theme/spacelab (create a folder called 'spacelab' in htdocs/theme)

 htdocs/js/spacelab